JENK2007/BA-GURU-GAMEADU/README.md

 ## 📝 License

-This project is created for Ba Guru Game Adu.
+This project is created  By Ba Guru Game .
 All rights reserved.